Gradient-based grand canonical optimization enabled by graph neural networks with fractional atomic existence: Methods

 \subsection{Dataset \& Training}

 In the following sections we will employ the existence adapted graph neural network we have presented.
 Specifically will utilize it for a copper-oxide surface, to this end we train the network on a dataset of copper-oxides in different cells than the one we are interested in.
 In particular the dataset consists of \begin{itemize} \item Low energy Cu(111) $c(8\times4)$ configurations of various stoichiometries from our recent work \cite{christiansenDmodelCorrectionFoundation2025}. \item Subsampled local optimization trajectories of Cu(111) $c(8\times4)$ of various stoichiometries. \item Subsampled local optimization trajectories of randomly generated configurations of oxygen on $3 \times 3$ surfaces for the (100), (110) and (111) planes. \item Configurations of the "29" Cu(111) surface oxide. \end{itemize} The full datasets consists of 58534 configurations, we label the dataset using the Orb $u$MLIP, particularly the orb-v3-conservative-inf-omat variant.
 The full set is split into train, validation and test sets according to an 80/10/10 split.
+Distributions of key properties for this dataset are shown in Appendix \ref{app:dataset}

 The architecture is the one described in Section \ref{sec:mp_atoms} using 64-dimensions for both atomic and for Gaussian edge embeddings and three iterations of message-passing each followed by layer normalization of the atomic embeddings.
 Atomic graphs are constructed with a cutoff of $5$ Å. We emphasize that training the network is perfectly identical to training a regular neural network MLIP, the addition of the existence coordinate has no influence as in all training configurations all atoms have unity existence.
 We train towards both the energy and the forces with 0.1/0.9 weight between the two.
 We train for 400000 gradient steps and select the model with the lowest error on the validation set.
 The learning rate is initialized to $10^{-4}$ and is adjusted if the validation error stagnates.
 Our implementation uses PyTorch, PyTorch lightning and PyTorch geometric \cite{paszkePyTorchImperativeStyle2019, feyFastGraphRepresentation2019, falconPyTorchLightning2025}.
 Training the model took $\sim 2$ hours on an Nvidia A100 GPU.